 Bhoini and provision of free health check up, medicines and ambulance

-malaria, nutrition, water borne diseases, Hepatitis B vaccination and
+malaria, nutrition, and water borne diseases.
+Employment and self

-As you are aware that Lavasa was issued Show Cause Notice by Ministry
+As you are aware that Lavasa was issued a show cause Notice by Ministry

-of Environment & Forest (MoEF), Government of India (GOI) regarding
+of Environment & Forests (MoEF), Government of India (GOI) regarding

 violations of the Environmental Impact Assessment notifications of 1994

-made various representations as per the directions given by
+Company made various representations as per the directions given by

-the authorities and after complying with the conditions stipulated, MoEF
+the authorities and after complying the conditions stipulated, MOEF

-GOI was pleased to accord the Environmental Clearance to Lavasa,
+GOI was pleased to accord the Environmental Clearance to the Company.